‘Twilight’ Star Ashley Greene Marries Fiance Paul Khoury In Stunning California Wedding

 “I promise to put a smaile on your face for the rest of our lives.
 You complete me in ways I didn’t even know was possible.
 I love you more than anything and excited to take this next step in life with you! #foreverlove #myfuturewife #ShesGonnaBeAKhoury.”

-When speaking of their relationship in the past, Greene has said that she and her beau are “best friends” and that he is “extremely romantic”.
+When speaking of their relationship in the past, Greene has said that she and her beau are “best friends” and that he is “extremely romantic.”
 When it comes to the one thing that keeps their relationship solid, Greene credits “a great open line of communication” as key.

 “The great thing about him and I is that we have a great open line of communication about where we are, what we want and where we want to go in the future.
 So I feel like we’re kind of going along this path that feels right for us.”

-After becoming engaged, Greene stated that she and Khoury were not in a hurry to get married and they both were looking forward to “enjoying being engaged”.
+After their engagement, Greene stated that she and Khoury were not in a hurry to get married and they both were looking forward to “enjoying being engaged.”

 “I just want it to be fun for everyone involved versus it being this really strict wedding.
 We’re at the age where a lot of our friends are getting married and many of them are stressed out.
 That’s just not how I want to enter into our union.
 We’re enjoying the honeymoon engagement stage.”